numbbo/coco-doc/docs/bbob-biobj/functions/source/index.rst

   % \tableofcontents TOC is automatic with sphinx and moved behind abstract by swap...py
   \begin{abstract}

-The ``bbob-biobj`` test suite contains 55 bi-objective functions in continuous domain which are derived from combining functions of the well-known single-objective noiseless ``bbob`` test suite.
+Several test function suites for numerical benchmarking of multiobjective optimization algorithms have been proposed in recent years.
+While having desirable properties like well-understood Pareto sets and Pareto fronts with shapes of various kinds, most of the currently used functions posess properties which are arguably under-represented in real-world problems.
+Those properties mainly stem from the easier construction of such problems---overrepresenting properties such as no dependencies between variables, Pareto sets exactly located at the bound constraints, or the differentiation between position and distance variables.
+Here, we propose an alternative way and define the ``bbob-biobj`` test suite with 55 bi-objective functions in continuous domain which are derived from combining functions of the well-known single-objective noiseless ``bbob`` test suite.
 Besides giving the actual function definitions and presenting their (known) properties, this documentation also aims at giving the rationale behind our approach in terms of function groups, instances, and potential objective space normalization.